youyinnn/youyinnn.github.io/_websrc/scripts/Java.md

 [Where does Java's String constant pool live, the heap or the stack?](https://stackoverflow.com/questions/4918399/where-does-javas-string-constant-pool-live-the-heap-or-the-stack)

 ### Java 静态内部类和非静态内部类

 [Why prefer non-static inner classes over static ones?](https://softwareengineering.stackexchange.com/questions/238782/why-prefer-non-static-inner-classes-over-static-ones)

+> Joshua Bloch in Item 22 of his book "Effective Java Second Edition" tells when to use which kind of nested class and why.
+There are some quotes below:
+>
+> One common use of a static member class is as a public helper class, useful only in conjunction with its outer class.
+For example, consider an enum describing the operations supported by a calculator.
+The Operation enum should be a public static member class of the `Calculator` class.
+Clients of `Calculator` could then refer to operations using names like `Calculator.Operation.PLUS` and `Calculator.Operation.MINUS`.
+>
+> One common use of a nonstatic member class is to define an *Adapter* that allows an instance of the outer class to be viewed as an instance of some unrelated class.
+For example, implementations of the `Map` interface typically use nonstatic member classes to implement their *collection views*, which are returned by `Map`’s `keySet`, `entrySet`, and `values` methods.
+Similarly, implementations of the collection interfaces, such as `Set` and `List`, typically use nonstatic member classes to implement their iterators:
+>
+> ```
+> // Typical use of a nonstatic member class
+> public class MySet<E> extends AbstractSet<E> {
+>     ... // Bulk of the class omitted
+>
+>     public Iterator<E> iterator() {
+>         return new MyIterator();
+>     }
+>
+>     private class MyIterator implements Iterator<E> {
+>         ...
+>     }
+> }
+> ```
+>
+> If you declare a member class that does not require access to an enclosing instance, *always* put the `static` modifier in its declaration, making it a static rather than a nonstatic member class.

 ### bridge method